mongodb/specifications/source/retryable-writes/retryable-writes.rst

     server = selectServer("writable");

-    // If the new server is too old, throw original network error if (server.getMaxWireVersion() < RETRYABLE_WIRE_VERSION) {
+    // If the new server is too old, throw original error if (server.getMaxWireVersion() < RETRYABLE_WIRE_VERSION) {
       throw e;
     }